-Summer before second year.
-Students should determine a general focus for their subject and method/theory exams, perhaps in consultation with faculty members with whom they have worked closely during their first year.
+Summer before the second year.
+Students should determine a general focus for the subject and method/theory exam, perhaps in consultation with faculty members with whom they have worked closely during their first year.

-Fall Quarter of second year.
+Fall quarter of the second year.
 Students should meet with the Faculty Graduate Advisor early in the quarter to discuss topics and possible committee members for the comprehensive exams.
 Students may ask their chosen faculty members to serve on their committee, or the Faculty Graduate Advisor may act as intermediary.
 The committee, including determination of a committee chair, should be determined during fall quarter.
-The committee should have at least three members, all typically members of the Department.
+The committee should have at least three members, all typically members of the Religious Studies department.
 The remainder of the quarter should be spent in "gathering" mode: gathering titles (books, articles, primary and second sources) for the chosen topics in preparation of the reading lists.